rpavlik/cmake-modules/README.markdown

 of a variety of software development.
-There are a number of find modules, especially for virtual reality and physical simulation packages, some utility modules of more general interest, and some patches or workarounds for CMake itself.
+There are a number of find modules, especially for virtual reality and physical simulation packages, some utility modules of more general interest, and some patches or workarounds for (very old versions of) CMake itself.

 Each module is generally documented, and depending on how busy I was when I created it, the documentation can be fairly complete.

 By now, it also includes contributions both from open-source projects I work on, as well as friendly strangers on the Internet contributing their modules.
 I am very grateful for improvements/fixes/pull requests!
+As usual, contributions to files are assumed to be under the same license as they were offered to you (incoming == outgoing), and any new files must have proper copyright and SPDX license identifer headers.

 ## How to Integrate